Enyalioides laticeps: Physical description

-The general skin color can be predominantly spotless, but more commonly is superimposed with different lighter or darker patterns.
-The patterns can be a reticulate (net) pattern, dark brown or reddish-brown in color, distributed throughout the dorsolateral surfaces of body, limbs and tail.
+The general skin color can be mostly spotless, but more commonly it is superimposed with different lighter or darker patterns, which may include a reticulate (net) pattern, dark brown or reddish-brown in color, distributed throughout the dorsolateral surfaces of body, limbs and tail.
 In some cases, the reticulate pattern is faint and inconspicuous.
-The patterns could also be chevrons (V- or inverted V-shaped), with alternating lighter and darker color, superimposed on a dorsal longitudinal series of large, oval, and light areas.
+The patterns may also be chevrons (V- or inverted V-shaped), with alternating lighter and darker color, superimposed on a dorsal longitudinal series of large, oval, and light areas.
 Sometimes the pattern is simply scattered, irregular clear spots.
-Juvenile males can have a pattern of convergent brown lines running towards, but not reaching, the mental (chin) of the lizard.
-Ventral region of the animal is usually not or sparsely spotted.
-Males can be identified by a 2-3 scale wide strip of cream, white or orange color.
+Juvenile males may have convergent brown lines running towards, but not reaching, the mental (chin).
+The ventral region is usually not or sparsely spotted.
+Males can be identified by a 2–3 scale-wide strip of cream, white or orange color.

 All wood iguanas (genus Enyalioides) are dwarf.
 Therefore, several species of wood lizard exist with similar sizes, appearances, behavior and habitats in the Amazonian basin.

-Torres and Avila-Pires provided ways for diagnosing of the Amazon broad-headed wood lizard species: (1) this particular species has dorsal and lateral scales that are homogenous (uniform in size), while other species have the dorsal and lateral scales increase in size posteriorly (in each caudal segment); (2) this species lacks mucrones (sharp tips) on its scales while the larger caudal scales of other species have mucrones or some type of projection; (3) it is the only species having smooth tail, almost circular in its cross-section; (4) most male E. laticeps have a longitudinal stripe of 2-3 scales wide of cream, white, or orange color that runs from the commissure of the mouth (junction of lips) to a point below the tympanum (eardrum); (5) Adults of this species also have a middorsal crest higher than that of other species; (6) The most similar species in coloration is E. praestabilis, a species that lacks the horizontal pale-colored lip stripe.
+Torres and Avila-Pires provided ways for identifying E. laticeps specifically: (1) this particular species has dorsal and lateral scales that are homogenous (uniform in size), while other species have the dorsal and lateral scales increase in size posteriorly (in each caudal segment); (2) this species lacks mucrones (sharp tips) on its scales while the larger caudal scales of other species have mucrones or some type of projection; (3) it is the only species having smooth tail, almost circular in its cross-section; (4) most male E. laticeps have a longitudinal stripe of 2–3 scales wide of cream, white, or orange color that runs from the commissure of the mouth to a point below the tympanum; (5) adults of this species also have a mid-dorsal crest higher than that of other species; (6) the most similar species in coloration is E. praestabilis, but this species lacks the horizontal pale-colored lip stripe.